Ananya-te/blog-website/README.md

 For CSS files being rendered at vercel and not on keploy enpoint - we set generic redirection /blogs/* on cloudfront.

+### 🔄 Vercel Deployment & CloudFront Notes
+This blog is deployed on **Vercel** and accessed via a subpath like `/blogs` on the Keploy site.

+To ensure styles and routes work correctly:

+✅ **CloudFront** is configured to redirect `/blogs/*` to this app’s base path.
+This helps resolve issues with static asset rendering (like CSS) in production.